Prag8855/aab/content/guides/is-marijuana-legal.md

 There is currently **no way to buy weed**.
 There are no cannabis stores.
 You must grow it yourself or join a [cannabis club](#cannabis-clubs).

-**Things can still change.** Cannabis just became legal.
-Some laws are still unclear.

 ### Cannabis clubs

 **You can't buy weed** from a store.
 To buy weed, you must join a cannabis club.